-Diversity and Inclusion in YBS
+What does Diversity and Inclusion mean to YBS?

-Diversity and inclusion is important to YBS Group.
+Diversity and inclusion is important to the Society and we are not limiting our work to focus on gender.
 Our ambition is to create an environment for all of our colleagues to thrive, where nothing stands in the way of any colleague fulfilling their aspirations and reaching their potential.
-Like any ambition it takes time to realise, and we are working hard to make progress, particularly at a Senior Leadership level.
+Like any ambition it takes time to realise, and we are working hard to make progress, particularly at a Senior Leadership Team level.

 In 2018 we made a formal commitment to improve gender balance, particularly at our most senior levels in the business, by signing HM Treasury's Women in Finance Charter.
+You can read more about our progress towards the Woman in Finance charter which was published today, on our website at ybs.co.uk/women-in-finance-charter.